s4hri/yarp-docker/README.md

 # yarp-docker

-# 1. Install/Update xpman

-    cd .init
-    bash init.sh

-# How to build and run
+# How to build

-    xpman all
+    .dockyman/build.sh all

+# How to run

+    .dockyman/run.sh